Critical Care Presence

 An important example is the assessment of work of breathing (WOB).
 Unrecognized WOB increase leading to respiratory muscle fatigue is a frequent cause of hospital cardiac arrest.
-We have developed a simple clinical scale to assess WOB at the bedside enabling healthcare providers to recognize and treat early WOB increase.1,2 This scale was also shown useful to assess the need of intubation for mechanical ventilation in patients with COVID-19 pneumonia.
+We have developed a simple clinical scale to assess WOB at the bedside enabling healthcare providers to recognize and treat early WOB increase.1,2

 - Apigo M, Schechtman J, Dhliwayo N, Al Tameemi M, Gazmuri RJ.
 Development of a work of breathing scale and monitoring need of intubation in COVID-19 pneumonia.
 Crit Care.
 2020 Jul 31;24(1):477. doi: 10.1186/s13054-020-03176-y.
 PMID: 32736637; PMCID: PMC7393620.